William III of Geneva: William III takes power

 It is unclear when Count William III took office.
 Pierre Duparc mentions the hypothesis of Jules Vuy, who believed that the new count took office at some time before the death of Amadeus.
 This observation was based on the analysis of a charter, not original, of 1308.:247 The historian Matthieu de la Corbière; however, indicates "by a transaction concluded on May 29, his eldest son Guillaume took over".

 The succession raised certain concerns, especially between the young count and his mother, Agnes of Chalon.
 In 1306, during the writing of the will, William was a minor and therefore a regency by his mother had been anticipated.
 Two years later, the young count was of age to lead.
 A transaction is set up between the two parties, on May 29, 1308, by the executor, Jean I of Chalon-Arlay, brother of Agnes, and under the auspices of the Bishop of Geneva.
 Three years later, a new transaction was established in favor of the count by Jean de Chalon and reducing the share of inheritance of his mother, forcing her to renounce all claims on the county.
 In exchange, the count undertakes to defend the possessions of his mother.
 This act is guaranteed in February in particular by the Dauphin John II of Viennois, the son of the count Savoy Edward and Guichard VI de Beaujeu.

 The reign of William III was most likely influenced by his wife from the house of Savoy.
 The new count committed to peace with the County of Savoy.
-At the peace treaty between the Count of Savoy and the Great Dauphine Béatrice of August 1308, William "vouches for his execution".
+At the peace treaty between the Count of Savoy and the Great Dauphine Béatrice of August 1308, William "vouches for its execution".
 On October 23, 1308, he signs with Count Amadeus V, a treaty of perpetual peace at the castle of Saint-Georges-d'Espéranche.
 The treaty was an opportunity for William to recognize that he holds "in fief of the Count of Savoy the castles and jurisdictions of Charousse, Alby, Hauteville, and La Corbière, as well as all that the lords of Grésy, Cessens, and Arnaud de Grandmont hold of him in Geneva".
 He also ratified past agreements, including the peace of Annemasse from 1287 or the arbitral award of 1293 passed with William, bishop of Lausanne, and Aimon of Quart.
 Finally, on January 21, 1312, the sons of the count of Savoy, Édouard and Aymon, signed an agreement committing the various parties to divide the barony of Faucigny, in case of death without heir of Lord Hugues.
 An event in April 1312 committed the signatories of the agreement to intervene.
 A vassal of Baron de Faucigny, Guillaume-Albi Lucinge, committed a murder, and the lords of Savoy and Geneva intervened by taking the castle Lucinges and destroy.
 The count, resumed his old alliance, with the Dauphin of Viennois, the bishops of Geneva and Lausanne.
 He also paid tribute to the Dauphin of Viennois, recognizing holding in fief his county and various castles of this lord, June 13, 1316.